Professor Abacus Gulchett-Bunch and the Mysterious Symbol

 I went back to the drawing board.
 I’d been hanging the boiled roots of a Loss Adjuster for hours over the Yuletide period, but they have little substance, and fall apart when you try to hoik them out of the pan.
 Yes, hoik, it’s a word, you know.
 I gave up on that and realised I needed wisdom.
 I visited the Fretherne Apothecary, run by Mr Gavin Codslap, a very tutored man.
 There is simply nothing he can’t cure, and he’s quite a dish with the ladies.

 I ventured in and asked him some questions about satsumas, shaking and general gubbins.
 He is so handsome and so clever, he made me blush, even the wart on my chin quivered a moment.
 Apparently, I need to make a salve to calm Aunt Mary Jaffa’s privities in case hollow fistulas ensue wreaking havoc with the tunicles of her brain.
 I also need to beware of using Calendula as it may upset the balance of her clefts to the fundament, I must use Violet instead.
-She may have hot swellings to the matrix, for which Violet is a marvel, yet the fistulas must have Teasel applied to them (not whole, I feared, as they are prickly, and the woman cannot face a satsuma).
+She may have hot swellings to the matrix, for which Violet is a marvel, yet the fistulas must have Teasel applied to them (not whole, I feared, as they are prickly, and the woman must not face a satsuma for a period of nine moons).
 Then onto the nerves, for which Senna procures the mirth (it certainly did in Carry on Cleo), followed by a fumitory which loosens the liver and spleen.
 Last on the list was Old Man’s Beard, to be rubbed on the earlobes thrice daily for calming effect and to encourage equilibrium within the soul.
 Hat on Biccy!
 All is simple!

 Alas…..The last ingredient I needed was the sweat of the most diligent chimney sweep in the county.
 Gods!
 Is there no end to this labour!